 Components of DLC.Link

 In 2017, Thaddeus Dryja, the Bitcoin Lightning Network co-inventor, published a whitepaper on Discreet Log Contracts (DLCs).
 The whitepaper describes Bitcoin-native smart contracts with a small on-chain footprint compatible with the Bitcoin language.
-In addition, Dryja outlined that DLCs allow users to retain their private keys and financial sovereignty.
+The system that Dryja outlined allows users to retain their private keys and financial sovereignty.

-Secondly, they could bet with a 2-of-2 multi-sig.
+Secondly, they could bet with a multisig wallet.
 Here, Alice and Bob use a transaction to lock up the funds in escrow.
 The funds are unlocked with another transaction using the participants' private keys.
-However, this method can be more detrimental than the first one.
+However, this method can be more risky than the first.
 If the loser fails to honor the agreement by not signing the transaction, the winner won't receive anything – not even their stake.

 Perhaps Alice and Bob should leverage DLCs.

-At their core, DLCs are like a 2-of-2 multi-sig where one of the signers is an "attester."
+At their core, DLCs are like special multisig wallets with attesters, which translate instructions from smart contracts into instructions within the DLC.
 DLCs solve the issues highlighted above in a seamless way.
-They preserve user privacy, reduce users' on-chain footprint, and help prevent MEV, the value obtained from exploiting information-dense transactions.
+They preserve user privacy, reduce users' on-chain footprint, and help prevent MEV.
 Furthermore, DLCs do not involve third parties.
 This sounds like magic.
 Doesn't it?
 Let's briefly discuss how DLCs work.

 How DLC.Link Solves the Oracle Problem